AI Regulations

 If you are an employer:

-• Create an inventory of all of the HR tech tools you use across the company
+• Inventory all HR tech tools used across the company.

 If you are a vendor:

-• Regularly test tools for bias using real-life data, where possible, and document the results
+• Perform recurring bias audits using real-life data, where possible, with transparent reporting.

 Bias audits with Holistic AI